 Minor bleeding is readily controlled by pressure and elevation.
 In such cases a small ashesive dressing is all that is necessary.
-Medical aid need only be sought if the bleeding does not stop or if the wound is at special risk of infection.
+Medical aid need only be sought

 Steps to control severe external bleeding from wound:

 - Raise the injured part - Apply pressure on the wound directly by using your fingers or palm preferably over a clean sterile cloth/bandage. - Hold the pressure.
 Don't keep checking to see if the bleeding has stopped because this may damage or dislodge the clot that's forming and cause bleeding to resume. - If the bleeding is severe take patient to the hospital immediately and keep the pressure on.